brikrey67/http-mvc-intro-rails/README.md

 </details>

 There are other tools we have as programmers.
 One tool is the idea of a **design pattern**.
 A design pattern is a higher-level pattern that shapes how we build and structure our code.

-One such pattern for designing applications is MVC, which stands for **Model, View, Controller**.
+We've seen one such pattern for designing full-stack applications, MVC (**Model, View, Controller**).

 We're going to talk about MVC, because that's the pattern that Rails implements.

-Now MVC is not specific to Rails.
-In fact, we've seen it before via Sinatra:
+### MVC in Express
-- Sinatra has provided us a way to create *controllers* to handle HTTP requests.
+- Express has provided us a way to create *controllers* to handle HTTP requests.
-- ActiveRecord has shown us a library to allow us to build *models*.
+  > The routing handling callback function is like a controller method in Rails.

-- We've already used Embedded Ruby (erb) to construct *views*.
+- We've used Handlebars (.hbs) to construct *views*.
+- We constructed models with mongoose Schemas.

+### MVC Elsewhere
-MVC can be used in lots of types of applications.
-There are MVC-style frameworks for building native desktop apps (e.g., Microsoft's ASP.net, Cocoa for Mac), mobile apps (iOS and Android toolkits) or other web frameworks like Django (Python) or CakePHP.
+There are MVC-style frameworks for building native desktop apps (e.g., Microsoft's ASP.net, Cocoa for Mac), mobile apps (iOS and Android toolkits) or other web frameworks like Django (which uses a variant of MVC called MVT) or CakePHP.

 MVC is *not* the only design pattern for applications, but it's a popular one.
 We'll also see somewhat related but different patterns in Javascript frameworks like Angular or Backbone.

-> Some others include [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (Model-View-ViewModel) and [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model-View-Presenter).
+> Some others include [MVVM] (https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (Model-View-ViewModel) (Vue, AngularJS, Knockout.js) and [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model-View-Presenter).

-This lesson will not include writing much - if any - code at all.
-We are going to take a high-level conceptual approach.
-It's extremely important to understand the underlying concepts before jumping into a heavy duty framework such as Rails.

 ## What Is MVC?